-I love a good planner.
-There’s just something about the physical act of writing that helps me remember things more clearly, whether it’s something I have to do, someone’s birthday, or just the name of that book that I wanted to buy.
-I’ve owned dozens of planners throughout my life, always started with good intentions, only to find myself abandoning them a few weeks later in favor of to-do lists on post-it notes instead.I love a good planner.
-There’s just something about the physical act of writing that helps me remember things more clearly, whether it’s something I have to do, someone’s birthday, or just the name of that book that I wanted to buy.
-I’ve owned dozens of planners throughout my life, always started with good intentions, only to find myself abandoning them a few weeks later in favor of to-do lists on post-it notes instead.
+There’s just something about the physical act of writing that helps you remember things more clearly, whether it’s something you have to do, someone’s birthday, or just the name of that book that you want to buy.
+You may have owned dozens of planners throughout your life and always started with good intentions, only to find yourself abandoning them a few weeks later in favor of to-do lists on post-it notes instead.
+The solution you may be looking for is bullet journaling.

-1. It’s customizable to your needs and budget
+1. It’s Customizable to Your Needs and Budget

 I needed a unique planner since I planned to use it for a full-time job and full-time graduate school.
 All of the other planners I had used were good for one or the other, but not both.
 Using the bullet journal meant that I could divide up the weeks, days, or hours exactly how I needed to, even if that changed week to week.

 It also helped me stick to my budget.
 I didn’t have to spend $100 on a planner with custom-designed pages.
-I just added a $1 ruler to my shopping cart and now I can draw in my own pages.
+I just added a $1 ruler to my shopping cart, and now I can draw in my own pages.
 Some people use washi tape to decorate their bullet journals or to help them color code things, but it’s just as easy to use inexpensive highlighters or colorful gel pens instead.

-It can seem intimidating to look at a blank notebook and realize that it’s up to you to fill in the design and the content, but the bullet journal is actually very easy.
+It can seem intimidating to look at a blank notebook and realize that it’s up to you to fill in the design and the content, but bullet journaling is actually very easy.
 You don’t have to make it pretty, even though a lot of the online inspiration is overwhelmingly gorgeous.
 The official website has a very simple design, with just a few different icons to keep tasks, personal, and notes visually separated.

 The first page of my journal is dedicated to the key.
 It has each symbol drawn with the definition beside it, plus I have what my different ink colors mean (I have one for each class, so I can quickly see what homework is due).
-You can include whatever you want in your key – if you don’t like the official icons, make up your own!
+You can include whatever you want in your key; if you don’t like the official icons, make up your own!

 This is especially good for people who are visual learners.
 Everything is always within sight—something that you can’t get with a digital planning method.

 I also like being able to track my productivity across time.
 Since everything is kept inside one notebook, I can see what I struggle with and what patterns I’ve fallen into.
 This was a great insight for me, and one that I would never have been able to get if I’d stuck with my haphazard post-it note method.

-5. It inspires productivity
+5. It Inspires Productivity

 It’s also nice to get to the end of the day or the end of the week and see that everything has been completed.
 It’s a nice sense of accomplishment that can help me relax over a weekend.

-6. It’s great for keeping lists
+6. It’s Great for Keeping Lists